 Tip: Could your company match donations or donate for every milestone reached?

 If you've always wanted to do a marathon, or if your local fundraising run got cancelled, why not challenge yourself to a marathon distance over several weeks!
-Here's tips from Runners World on how you can run your own marathon.
+Here are tips from Runners World on how you can run your own marathon.

-If you'd rather donate than take part in sport, you can hold a sweepstake on a virtual sports or online gaming tournament.
+If you'd instead donate than participate in sport, you can hold a sweepstake on virtual sports or an online gaming tournament.

-If you want to make a night of it, have a virtual dance party.
+Make a night of it by hosting a virtual dance party.
 You can all dress in mismatched clothes or even dress in 80's themed workout gear.
 Why not offer a prize to the worst dressed?
 Donate the money that you would otherwise have spent on a night out to Mind.